C-Loftus/Princeton-Thesis/doc/main.md

 # Future Work

-In this paper, I hope to have shown not only a useful way to implement new methodologies of federated learning and voice accessibility software, but also the next steps for building upon these technologies.
-In this section of the paper I will elaborate more on the next steps and what needs to be done to not only advance this subject matter academically, but also achieve success for everyday users.
+In this paper, I hope to have shown a general federated learning ecosystem and the related goals in user interface and accessibility design needed to implement it.
+In this section of the paper I will elaborate more on the next steps and what needs to be done to not only advance this subject matter academically, but also implement federated learning in real life software communities.

 ## User Studies

-In the future, it would be useful to extend this technical research by seeking out users with disabilities to participate in a user study.
-We would use their sources of Talon data to train up larger and more accurate federated learning models.
+In the future, it would be useful to extend this technical research by seeking out accessibility software users to participate in a user study.
+Specifically, we would use their sources of Talon data to train up larger and more accurate federated learning models.

 To be able to run more local tests and evaluate the model with larger datasets, it could also be useful to simply collect more raw Talon audio data.
 This would not be in a federated manner, but would be done in such a way to test and prepare for larger federated learning projects.
 If we want to run many different test iterations,that may not be practical without a large centralized dataset.
 During the prototyping process, federation is not always the appropriate testing methodology.